breuerfelix/breuerfelix.github.io/_posts/24-11-17-scheduled-overprovisioning.md

 ```

 Since one pod of the `Deployment` above requests enough resources to fill up one full node, the number of replicas is equal to the number of spare nodes you want to have.
-Now lets get into the scheduled part.
+Now let's get into the scheduled part.
 We use a simple `CronJob` with `kubectl` and some RBAC for that:
 ```yaml
 ---
 apiVersion: v1